gvwilson/thirdbit/src/fiction/in-heck/index.md

 She settled down beside Gumption.
 "Or if they stop for a toilet break," she added.

-An hour out of town
-the dirt road they were on joined the Makers' road.
-The ancient black surface of the highway was cracked in places, and the wagon had to swerve around fallen branches and clumps of weeds tough enough to have broken through the road, but even so,
-Able hauled them fast enough that Maddy could feel their speed.
-It reminded her of her first time on the road, when she and Dockety had chased the raiders who had kidnapped Sindy.

-They passed under a row of ruined arches that marched from one horizon to the other, crumbling but still solid.
-A half-sunken metal sphere as big as a house was next, and then a tangle of concrete and bent bars that the villagers just called "the thing".

-The ground on either side of the highway began to grow damp.
-The twin smells of rust and rotting vegetation filled Maddy's nose as they entered the polluted swamp known as the Mire.
-Somewhere out there was the bunker where Patient in Darkness had kept her father and other prisoners—where she and Sindy had almost wound up as prisoners too.
-Dockety and the other free bots had tried once to salvage some of its riches, but its tentacled guard had made the task too risky.

-*And now papa's somewhere a hundred times worse,* Maddy thought despondently.
-She *really* needed a toilet break.

 The sun was high when they turned off the Makers' road onto a smaller one.
 What had once been two smooth lanes with knee-high concrete barriers on each side